lslee714/takeoffs/README.md

 - I used gunicorn to serve the flask backend; it's also widely accepted as a Python WSGI HTTP server and I'm familiar with it.
 - I added a redux-observable layer for my UI state management; it's a pretty heavy, all purpose Redux tool for React that allows me to use rxjs with Observables, which is where Javascript is heading more and more towards!
 More info in frontend/src/store
 - I don't follow snake_case for my local variables in Python; I prefer camelCase for it, so those are intentional.
 But generally followed PEP8 otherwise.
-- I didn't utilize Flask_SQLAlchemy as that marries the ORM layer to the Application layer, which would make the app a little more rigid.
+- I didn't utilize Flask_SQLAlchemy as that marries the ORM layer to the Flask framework/API layer, which would make the app a little more rigid.
 - Added sass as css preprocessor, regular css was getting too clunky
 - There's some repetitive "flow" involved in the front end for both projects and material selector; could likely be abstracted out and even maybe into a utility-like scaffold
 - All in all, I'm pretty happy with the application so far.
 Other than the shortcuts listed below, I believe the code is "solid" and the architecture/codebase would scale well to growth, both in complexity and number of members.
 If the team got large (10+ people), then it's probably worth re-visiting the mono-repo strategy, luckily I've separated the code into at least the front/backends as well as having blueprints in the backend.